gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-specification.md

 - `version`: The version constraint of the dependency.
 Has the same meaning as in the Gradle DSL.
 A version constraint consists of:
    - `prefers`: The preferred version for this dependency
    - `rejects`: An array of rejected versions for this dependency.
 Can be omitted.
+- `excludes`: optional.
+Defines the exclusions that apply to this dependency.

+#### `excludes` value

+This value must contain an array with zero or more elements.
+Each element has the same meaning as `exclude` in the Gradle DSL.

+Each element must be an object with the of the following values:

+- `group`: The group to exclude from transitive dependencies, or wildcard '*' if any group may be excluded.
+- `module`: The module to exclude from transitive dependencies, or wildcard '*' if any module may be excluded.

+An exclude that has a wildcard value for both `group` and `module` will exclude _all_ transitive dependencies.

+#### `exclude `

 ### `files` value